 Meningococcal Conjuate Vaccine:

 Beginning with the 2015-16 school year, any child entering the 12th grade shall show proof of having received 2 doses of meningococcal conjugate vaccine prior to entering 12th grade.
-The first dose shall have been received on or after the 11th birthday, and the second dose shall have been received at least 8 weeks after the first dose.
+Doses must be no less than 8 weeks apart.
 If the first dose is administered when the child is 16 years of age or older, only one dose is required.

 Varicella (Chicken Pox) Vaccine: